What is Urea?

 Industrial application

-It is used on an industrial scale to produce chemical fertilizers, medicine and resin.
-For example, this substance is one of the precursors of various barbiturates, which are widely used as sedatives and sleeping pills.
+Urea is used on an industrial scale to produce chemical fertilizers, medicine and resin.
+It is one of the precursors of various barbiturates widely used as sedatives and sleeping pills.
 This chemical is also used in the formation of polyurethane foams.
 Another important application is in the manufacture of resin and polymer.

-This material can react with formaldehyde to make urea-formaldehyde resins, which are very important in molded plastics.
+This material can react with formaldehyde to make urea-formaldehyde resins, which are very important in making plastic mouls.
 Another product is melamine, which is formed by dehydration of urea and is primarily used in the production of melamine-formaldehyde resins, which are much harder and stain resistant than urea-formaldehyde resins.
-Both types of polymer resins have a wide variety of applications, including adhesives, laminations, molding compounds, coating and textile coatings.
+Both types of polymer resins have a wide variety of applications, including adhesives, laminations, molding compounds, coating and textile.

 Application in car systems